SynEdgy/synedgy.com/docs/README.md

 ### Configuration: A Directed Acyclic Graph

-For this reason, the configuration of a system can be seen as a Directed Acyclic Graph, where each transformation (i.e. change to the system) is a vertex, and each resulting state an edge (or node).
+For this reason, the configuration of a system can be seen as a Directed Acyclic Graph, where each transformation (i.e. change to the system) is a vertex (arrow), and each resulting state an edge (or node).

 <img src="./assets/DAG.png">

-It is also sometimes useful to take into consideration that the state evolves over time.
+It is also sometimes useful to take into consideration that the state evolves over time, that's why I prefer to represent the DAG horizontally.
 The more time the system is alive, the more time it has to be subject to change, hence the bigger potential for complexity.
 Limiting the time the system is alive, reduce drastically its potential for complexity.

+Imagine attempting to trace the graph of an Active Directory domain that has existed for more than 20 years...

+## Scaling and dealing with complexity

+Complexity can be very subjective, but it's usually easier to discuss on what makes a system more complex to manage.
+I usually use 3 factors to describe complexity:
+- Number of elements to manage (number of nodes, services, systems...)
+- Number of changes going into the system (something that changes once every year compared to every minutes)
+- Number of people working on the changes (how many people are making changes to the system)

+If all of them are low, the complexity should be manageable.
+If one starts increasing drastically, it will proportionally affect complexity.
+If several factors are involved, complexity will evolve exponentially.

+Time, again, as an aggravating factor on all of them:
+- some tech becomes old and less-known or less practical to manage
+- old changes are forgotten and the longer a system is alive the more changes it potentially had
+- People come and go in the team, eroding the institutional knowledge of the systems

 ## Managing Complexity with abstraction